mcfnord/rml/src/dishonest.md

 investigation yield actual results, a deeper understanding, and a refinement of focus.
 With Lindquist, you'd be wrong.

+People in civil court often love the idea of involving the police.
+It can give a huge advantage to their lot in civil court when they opposing party is in jail, or silent due to their Fifth Amendment right to be so.
+Any sound prosecutor would see bright yellow flags when a party in a civil case insists they're victims of a crime perpetrated by their opponent.
+But this prosecutor went on TV, and I believe that prevented him from ever having a come-to-Jesus moment about the quality of his case.

+Most cases settle without a trial.
+Those cases don't result in RPC complaints like mine.
+But I endured a trial, I was completely acquitted at trial, and so I have a rare opportunity to call out his behavior.

 Due to a flurry of wild accusations in my custody case, I was blessed to have met for ten hours with